foxkit-us/supergameherm/README.md

 A GB emulator that aims to not suck so bad.

 ## What do you mean "not suck so bad"?
-Well, most Gameboy emulators suck horribly:
+Well, most Gameboy emulators suck horriblsouy:
 * Most have terrible compatibility (there are exceptions of course)
 * They're riced in wrong/bad ways or use invalid/outdated assumptions
 * They're horrible on the inside and impossible to maintain and fix